 - Create more natural-looking genitals

-For girls with ambiguous genitalia, the sex organs often work normally despite the ambiguous outward appearance.
+For girls with ambiguous genitalia, the sex organs may work normally despite the ambiguous outward appearance.
 If a girl's vagina is hidden under her skin, surgery in childhood can help with sexual function later.
 For boys, surgery to reconstruct an incomplete penis may improve appearance and make erections possible.

 Results of surgery are often satisfying, but repeat surgeries may be needed later.
 Risks include a disappointing cosmetic result or sexual dysfunction, such as an impaired ability to achieve orgasm.